Can Chickens Fly? Surprising Facts About Chicken Flight

 2. Leghorns: Leghorns are a lightweight breed developed mainly for egg-laying purposes and they are not as poor flyers as other heavy breeds.

-Examples of Ground-Dwelling Breeds
+Ground-Dwelling Breeds

 1. Brahmas: Originally developed from hybrids between these two breeds, Brahma chickens are large birds with reduced flying capability and friendly disposition.